Congregational and community partners

-The Virginia Interfaith Center for Public Policy advocates with and through a network of Congregational Partners.
-Partners are churches, synagogues, temples, mosques, seminary and undergraduate faith groups and other social justice organizations committed to partnering with each other and with the Virginia Interfaith Center for more effective public ministry and advocacy.
+The Virginia Interfaith Center for Public Policy advocates with and through a network of congregational and community partners.
+Partners are churches, synagogues, temples, mosques, seminary and undergraduate faith groups and other organizations committed to partnering with each other and with the Virginia Interfaith Center for more effective public ministry and advocacy.

 - Resources, training and strategy for effective advocacy.

 - Skilled staff or board members for preaching and teaching.

 - Opportunities to communicate and collaborate with other congregations and faith communities across the state.

 - Regular legislative updates and alerts via email.